Bird Counts

 I would like to acknowledge and thank the Area Captains who do the all work to organize and assure coverage of all the birding areas in the county for the SBC.
 They are Liza Gray, Kyle Wiktor, Nancy Allured, Dave Yeager, Mike Kalscheur, Urs Geiser, Diann Bilderback, Jeff Reiter, Glenn Perricone, Jim Huebler, Dave Splea, Jodie and Jerry Zamirowski, Susan Kaley, Linda Radtke, Joe Suchecki, Mike Madsen, and Jim Green.
 I very much appreciate all of their efforts and prompt reporting which makes my job as complier much easier.

-Not too early to plan for next year’s count - keep open Saturday May 20th for the
+Not too early to plan for next year’s count - keep open Saturday May 10th for the 2025 Spring Bird Count.

 Joe Suchecki